poojan/symbiosis.js/README.md

 ```

 # Adapter
 An adapter handles all interaction with a driver.
 It is an abstraction from the actual communication with a resource.
-It handles caching.
+It also handles caching.

 ```javascript
 //Adapters are suppoased to handle all interaction with a driver and cache